Pattern selection and the route to turbulence in incompressible polar active fluids

 \section{Numerical methods}

 We employ a pseudo-spectral method to numerically solve Eq.~(\ref{eq: dynamic equation}) in a two-dimensional system with periodic boundary conditions.
 For the time integration we use Euler’s method combined with an operator splitting technique treating linear and nonlinear parts of Eq.~(\ref{eq: dynamic equation}) separately.
 For the calculations in the context of the state diagram in Fig.~\ref{fig: state diagram}, the spatial resolution is set to $128 \times 128$ grid points and the system size to $12\pi \times 12\pi$.
 For every set of parameters $a$ and $\lambda$, we initialize the velocity field with a lattice-like pattern according to Eq.~(\ref{eq: lowest-order square lattice}) and add a small random perturbation to the value of $\mathbf{v}$ at every grid point, which is taken from a uniform distribution over $[-10^{-3},10^{-3}]$.
 Then, we evolve the system for $10000$ time units and determine whether the initial square vortex lattice state remains or the velocity has significantly changed and a turbulent state starts to develop.
 The state diagram in Fig.~\ref{fig: state diagram} is colored in according to the result of this analysis.
 In order to determine the Fourier spectra shown in Fig.~\ref{fig: Fourier spectrum eigenvectors}, we use a higher spatial resolution of $400\times 400$ grid points and set the system size to $80\pi \times 80 \pi$.
 Further, the snapshots shown in Fig.~\ref{fig: bifurcation and snapshots} are extracted from a system with $256\times 256 $ grid points and a size of $32\pi \times 32\pi$.
-In the context of the calculations to explore hysteretic behavior [see Fig.~(\ref{fig: hysteresis})], we set the number of grid points to $256\times256$ and the system size to $48\pi \times 48\pi$.
-To explore the turbulence branch, we decrease the value of $\lambda$ (or $a$) every $1000$ time units and determine $v_\mathrm{rms}$ at the end of the respective time periods.